Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Structure of Lorentzian surfaces admitting a Killing field

 \section{Structure of Lorentzian surfaces admitting a Killing field}

-All the facts we will be compiling in this section, dealing with the geometry of Lorentzian surfaces with a Killing field, have been investigated in \cite{BM}.
+All the material exposed in this section, dealing with the geometry of Lorentzian surfaces with a Killing field, has been investigated in \cite{BM}.
+For the convenience of the reader, we will, as much as possible, try to detail and motivate certain constructions from \cite{BM} which seem important to us, and which would help to acquire a certain familiarity with the objects discussed in this paper.

 Let $(X,K)$ be a Lorentzian surface with a Killing field $K$, which we assume to be complete.

 \begin{definition}[ribbons, bands and dominoes] Let $U$ be a subset of $X$ saturated by $K$.
-Suppose $K$ never vanishes on $U$; we say that $(U,K)$ is \\ (1) a ribbon if $U$ is open, simply connected and if one of the null foliations in $U$ is everywhere transverse to $K$. \\ (2) a band if $U$ is homeomorphic to $[0,1] \times \R$, with $\langle K,K \rangle$ vanishing on the boundary and not vanishing in the interior of $U$. \\ (3) a domino if $U$ is open, simply connected, and $K$ has a unique null orbit in $U$. \end{definition} The connected components of $X-\{ \langle K , K \rangle =0\}$ are bands (in fact, interior of bands).
-We have the following definition, resulting from Lemma 2.8 of \cite{BM}: \begin{definition} A Lorentzian band $(B,K)$ is said to be:\\ (1) of type I: if the foliations defined by $K$ and $K^{\perp}$ are both suspensions. \\ (2) of type II: if the foliation of $K$ is a suspension and that of $K^{\perp}$ is a Reeb component. \\ (3) of type III: if the foliation of $K$ is a Reeb component and that of $K^{\perp}$ is a suspension. \end{definition} In the following figures, the foliation of $K$ is represented in black, and the orthogonal foliation in red.
+Suppose $K$ never vanishes on $U$; we say that $(U,K)$ is \\ (1) a ribbon if $U$ is open, simply connected and if one of the null foliations in $U$ is everywhere transverse to $K$. \\ (2) a band if $U$ is homeomorphic to $[0,1] \times \R$, with $\langle K,K \rangle$ vanishing on the boundary and not vanishing in the interior of $U$. \\ (3) a domino if $U$ is open, simply connected, and $K$ has a unique null orbit in $U$. \end{definition} The closure of the connected components of $X \smallsetminus \{ \langle K , K \rangle =0\}$ are bands.